Handling Data Gaps for the Next Generation of Gravitational-Wave Observatories: Results

 \subsection{Conclusions}

 In this paper, we've introduced a new sampling technique that has made Bayesian data augmentation an efficient, accurate, and feasible solution.
-We also for the first time applied augmentation in the context of a time-frequency domain analysis which is most capable at handling non-stationary processes.
+For the first time, to the best of our knowledge, we also applied augmentation in the context of a time-frequency domain analysis which is most capable at handling non-stationary processes.
 We demonstrated a prototype algorithm's success in a simulation of LISA-like Michelson-style data, accurately recovering the injected signal parameters and noise model hyper-parameters.
 Moreover, we've shown its use in eliminating spectral leakage at the edges of a dataset, and in handling noise state changes across a gap.

+This method is appealing for many reasons.
+There is no gap pattern for which this method ``fails" - increasing the amount of data lost to gaps only increases the uncertainty of the filling data.
+Parameter recovery will not be biased, only less certain.
 While this tool was developed primarily with the future LISA detector in mind, it is applicable to data from any future detector that encounters the joint issues of non-stationary noise and data gaps.